linker3000/MeshBop/README.md

 #### Global Config Error
 If you receive the message: *The workspace contains some unknown node types: global-config*, try the following:
-1. Click Deploy.
+1. Click *Deploy*.
-2. Click Search for unknown nodes.
+2. Click *Search for unknown nodes*.
-3. Select the global-config node – notice that it is displayed with a flashing border in a list on the right side of the screen.
+3. Select the *global-config* node – notice that it is displayed with a flashing border in a list on the right side of the screen.
 4. Double-click the node with the flashing border.
-5. Select Delete.
+5. Select *Delete*.
-6. Select Deploy.
+6. Select *Deploy*.
 The deploy should now work and it’s time to start configuring your flows.

 ### Async ports
 How to enable the serial module (async port) and set TEXTMSG mode on set a meshtastic node